Information for developers, designers and installers

 Information for property developers

-Installation of on-site wastewater systems is not a tick-box exercise.
+Installation of onsite wastewater management systems is not a tick-box exercise.
 Property developers are strongly encouraged to contact us to discuss their wastewater treatment proposals early in the planning process to confirm that OWMS are a viable option and that they understand the requirements and potential constraints.

 Information for OWMS installers